Organisational Behaviour

 Course learning outcomes

-• Apply relevant contemporary theories, concepts and models in order to analyse organisational environments, cases and issues
+• Apply relevant contemporary theories, concepts, and models to real-world scenarios, case studies and issues

-• Analyse the impact of cultural diversity on organisational behaviour, demonstrating an understanding of international perspectives and their relevance in global management contexts
+• Analyse the impact of cultural diversity on organisational behaviour, considering international perspectives and their relevance in global management contexts